AdaCore/spark2014/lrm/source/subprograms.rst

 |SPARK| provides extra aspects, the Global, Param and Dependency
 aspects to strengthen a subprogram declaration so that constructive, modular program analysis may be performed.
-With the extra aspects the body of a subprogram does not have to be imlemented in order for analysis and proof of callers of the subprogram.
+With the extra aspects the body of a subprogram does not have to be implemented in order for analysis and proof of callers of the subprogram.

 A Contract Cases aspect is also provided which provides a convenient